khmarochos/monkeyman/doc/lib/MonkeyMan.pm.md

 ### `app_code`

 MANDATORY.
 Contains a `CodeRef` pointing to the code of the application that needs to be run.
+The reader's name is `get_app_code`.

 ### `app_name`

 MANDATORY.
 Contains a `Str` of the application's full name.
+The reader's name is `get_app_name`.

 ### `app_description`

 MANDATORY.
 Contains a `Str` of the application's description.
+The reader's name is `get_app_description`.

 ### `app_version`

 MANDATORY.
 Contains a `Str` of the application's version number.
+The reader's name is `get_app_version`.

 ### `app_usage_help`

 Optional.
 Contains a `Str` to be displayed when the user asks for help.
+The reader's name is `get_app_usage_help`.

 ### `parameters_to_get`

 Optional.
 Contains a `HashRef`.
 This parameter shall be a reference to a hash containing parameters to be passed to the [Getopt::Long->GetOptions()](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/Getopt::Long->GetOptions\(\)) method (on the left corresponding names of accessors to values of startup parameters.
-It sets the the `parameters` attribute which returns a reference to the [MonkeyMan::Parameters](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/MonkeyMan::Parameters) object containing the information about startup parameters.
+It sets the the `parameters` attribute with the `get_parameters()` accessor which returns a reference to the [MonkeyMan::Parameters](https://github.com/melnik13/monkeyman/tree/dev_melnik13_v3/doc/lib/MonkeyMan::Parameters) object containing the information about startup parameters.
 Thus,

 ```perl
 parameters_to_get => {